Vyral/base-template/_posts/2020-02-27-our-twin-cities-spring-market.md

 If you’re thinking of selling in 2020, you truly want to take advantage of our spring market while it’s still a seller’s market.
 Also, we offer a program that can get almost any property ready for sale in one month or less.
 Let us know if you want to take advantage of that.&nbsp;

-Please reach out to us if you have questions about our market or real estate in general by going to our website or giving us a call.
+Please reach out to us if you have questions about our market or real estate in general by going to our [website](https://johnschustergroup.com/){: target="_blank"} or giving us a call.
 We would love to speak with you.